Health Sharing Ministries

 - Conscience issues.
 Some people are motivated by the biblical mandates these organizations express.
-They also appreciate that their contributions are not used to support lifestyles or practices that are contrary to their biblical convictions (such as abortions or abortifacient drugs).
+They also appreciate that their contributions are not used to support lifestyles or practices that are contrary to their biblical convictions.

 - You are ultimately responsible for all payments.
 These organizations do not provide legally guaranteed benefits in the same way that you have with an insurance policy (a legal contract).
-Now, most sharing ministries have been around for a long time and have stellar track records that demonstrate their members are truly committed to each other.
-Just know there’s no legal guarantee.
+Some of the larger sharing ministries have been around for a long time and have solid track records of members successfully sharing with each other.
+Just know there’s no legal guarantee of coverage.

 - Pre-existing conditions and health history matters.
 In most cases, a pre-existing condition will not be covered by sharing ministries, at least not at first.
 Some ministries will assign you a higher contribution level based on health or weight factors.
 Some may not accept you as a member at all if the risk is too great.

 - There may be a significant administrative burden.
 You will likely have to manage much of the paperwork process yourself.
 Many healthcare providers will not recognize health sharing ministries and so you will have to file everything yourself.

 While all health sharing organizations share a general biblical philosophy and approach to health sharing, they differ in the details of exactly how it all works.
 There are differences on how they administer funds and payments, on the theological or lifestyle requirements, and on what expenses are shared.

 AC Forrest partners with Medi-Share to provide our clients with another viable option for their health care needs.